Controversial Reddit communities: UncensoredNews

-TheDeprogram

-r/TheDeprogram was a far-left subreddit based on the podcast The Deprogram.
-It was banned on September 12, 2025 for inciting violence after the Assassination of Charlie Kirk towards the streamer Asmongold.

 Active subreddits

 Active subreddits refer to subreddits that have been, or are presently, contentious yet not removed.

 Antiwork

 The subreddit r/antiwork was established in 2013.
 The subreddit was intended for supporters of a society in which people did not have to work at all, or at least had a much smaller obligation to work, according to a longtime moderator.
 During the COVID-19 pandemic, new posters who were unhappy with working conditions joined.

 In 2019, the number of subscribers was 13,000, which increased to 100,000 in early 2020.
 The subreddit's popularity rose after people began posting text messages of employees giving notice to their employers that they no longer wanted their jobs.
 In November 2021, the subscriber number exceeded one million.
 By December 2021, that number had grown to 1.4 million, and in January 2022, it had reached over 1.7 million.
 On 26 January, r/antiwork was the subreddit with the highest increase of traffic that was not one of Reddit's "default" front page subreddits.

 In January 2022, a longtime r/antiwork moderator agreed to be interviewed by Fox News host Jesse Watters, whom The Independent described as "openly contemptuous about the [anti-work] movement".
 Members of the subreddit criticized the moderator, and the other moderators in turn temporarily made the subreddit private.
 Ultimately, the interviewee was asked to give up her moderation duties.
-Noah Berlatsky, writing for The Independent, stated that the Fox News segment became "a publicity disaster for r/antiwork", and that r/antiwork became "widely ridiculed".
+In The Independent, Noah Berlatsky wrote that the Fox News segment became "a publicity disaster for r/antiwork" and that r/antiwork became "widely ridiculed".

 Following this "publicity disaster", a similar subreddit called r/workreform was formed around similar ideas and content as r/antiwork.